Forced marriage is one of the causes of marital rape and domestic violence

 For Deborah, a member of the same Protestant assembly as Hector, “certain religious authorities exaggerate in their way of proceeding”.
 The young woman points to the “overzealousness” of these people who sometimes end up transforming a day that should be one of the happiest of a person’s life into a subject of shame.

 For example, a worship team choir member in her church recounts having attended a few years ago the wedding of one of her sister’s friends, which was celebrated in the courtyard of the religious building, of which the two are still members today.
-Also Protestant, the young woman who got pregnant was not only forced to marry, she had to undergo humiliation that she was made to believe she deserved: she was married not far from the toilets of the church.
+Also Protestant, the young woman who got pregnant was not only forced to marry, she had to undergo a humiliation which she was made to believe she deserved: she was married not far from the toilets of the church.

 Today, these ideas tainted with misogyny are denounced.
 However, the speeches encouraging the sexual infidelity of men persist and are enough for the reverend to believe in the woman’s obligation to preserve her virginity.
 “So,” says the man of God “not only does a woman who really wants to follow biblical instructions have to be virtuous by respecting the limits set with regards to sex, a woman who marries while a virgin will inspire more confidence, love and respect from her husband since she will have been able to control herself despite the many temptations”.